“Amazing”

 “Never been in trouble with the law”

-If you were asked to exit your vehicle on suspicion of drunk driving, the police officer may have administered field sobriety tests.
+If you are asked to exit your vehicle on suspicion of drunk driving, the police officer may administer field sobriety tests.
 Field sobriety tests are used to provide probable cause for the police officer to arrest you.
 Make no mistake - they aren't designed to determine if you have been drinking.
 They are all but worthless for that.
-Police just need probable cause.
+Police are looking for probable cause to arrest you, and these unscientific tests help them establish probable cause.

-- Horizontal gaze nystagmus (HGN): In this test, the police officer will determine if, while you follow a pen (or other stimulus) with your eyes as he or she moves the pen back and forth in a horizontal motion, there is a jerking of your eyes.
+• Horizontal gaze nystagmus (HGN): In this test, the police officer will pretend to determine if there is a jerking of your eyes as she directs you to follow a pen passing across your field of vision.
 There are no less than 47 causes of this jerking, and the test has a 37% false-positive rate, but police like to claim HGN is an indicator of intoxication.
 You will fail this test.
 If you don't, prosecutors will ignore the result and charge you anyway.

-- Walk and turn: In this test, you will be asked to walk heel-to-toe for nine steps, turn around by keeping your lead foot planted and taking short steps to turn, and then take nine steps back in the direction you came, heel-to-toe.
-You will be given the directions quickly, they will not make sense, they will not be explained further without the police officer saying that your lack of understanding was a sign of intoxication, and you will fail.
+• Walk and turn: In this test, you will be asked to walk heel-to-toe for nine steps, turn around by keeping your lead foot planted and taking short steps to turn, and then take nine steps back in the direction you came, heel-to-toe.
+You will be given the directions quickly, they will be hard to follow, they will not be explained further without the police officer saying that your lack of understanding was a sign of intoxication, and you will fail.
 The test has a 52% false-positive rate.
 In other words, if you pass this test, you are more likely drunk than sober.
-You'll never hear a police officer admit that.

 Not only are these tests unscientific and inaccurate, they can be nearly impossible for someone who has not had even a drop of alcohol to perform without error.
 If you are overweight or over 40, you aren't going to pass.
 Don't even try.

-Attorney Militello is highly skilled in identifying mistakes in the administration of and results of field sobriety tests.
-If police video is available, we can determine if the tests were administered incorrectly.
-We consistently explore options to have the case dismissed or the charges reduced.
+DWI Attorney P. Adam Militello, Esq. is highly skilled in identifying mistakes in the administration and results of field sobriety tests.
+If police video is available, we may be able to determine if the tests were administered incorrectly.
+We constantly explore options to have the case dismissed or the charges reduced.

 2480 Browncroft Blvd.